jcausey-astate/CS50x2_lecture_notes/content/03a_Functions_Value_Parameters.md

 * Must define the type of the return value in the function header.
 * The value returned must match the type specified in the header.
-* When called, the function call is "replaced" by the value that is returned.
+* When called, the function call is "replaced" by the value that it returns.

 ---